-The Japanese Section consists of weapons and armour, bronzes, costumes and lacquer objects, and is one of the most important collections outside Japan.
-The park surrounding the villa, which is dotted with pavilions, statues, fake ruins and even a small Egyptian temple, is a reflection of Stibbert’s fondness for the Romantic taste that was so typical of his age.
+The park surrounding the villa, dotted with pavilions, statues, fake ruins and even a small Egyptian temple, reflects Stibbert's adherence to the romantic and eclectic taste typical of his time.

 A museum that children will love!
-In one of the rooms of the museum it will be possible to wear the reproduction of a pair of helmets and a surplice to understand the weight that the knights carried on themselves
+In one of the rooms of the museum, it will be possible to wear a reproduction of a pair of helmets and a chain mail to understand the weight the knights carried.

 Museo Stibbert